Arpit2601/Compilers-Lab-CS347/Assignment5/README.md

 * Function Declaration

-* Reading from console
+* Reading from terminal

-* Printing to console
+* Printing to terminal

 * Logical Expressions involving '&&' and '||'